 Returns the factor-simplices.

 Finds a cell from skel which contains the global position pos.

 Returns a list of cells contained in skel and satisfying test.

 Searches for a patch of domain having the given list classifiers.

 Calls func for each cell on the hierarchical-mesh surface.

 Computes the local position inside the cell for the given global position.

 This function is not really used at the moment, in contrast to

 Returns the value of the property.

 Finds the refinement rule for cell defined by the id.
-This id can be a number (position of the rule, T (meaning 0), or some symbol which is contained in the names of some rule.
+This id can be a number (position of the rule, T (meaning 0), or some symbol which is contained in the names of some rule, or even the rule itself.
 Two values are returned: the rule and its position in the refinement-rule vector.